ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 1. Click on Go

-1. You should only see a table named **Bank Customers**.
+1. While we show multiple tables here, you should only see a single table, named **Bank Customers**.
 Select the Bank Customers table

 1. Click on Add this proposal